 Lastly, belt presses may have started as a strictly outdoor activity.
 Thanks to the addition of wheels on the press, your pressing season doesn’t have to end when the weather stops cooperating!
 Now you can press all year, no restrictions!

 Next up is the question of when.
 When are you ready to start pressing more?
 A good way to start is to look at what your capacity is right now, what needs to change?
 Are you feeling like you don’t have enough time to press more produce?
 Maybe the yields you are getting now make you feel like it’s not worth the effort?
 With a Kreuzmayr Belt Press, reducing labor and increasing yields are

 the two top benefits.
 This allows you to adopt a growth mindset, opportunities await!
 This could be in the form of taking in more fruit to process, third party pressing to add to your revenue stream, or experimenting with a variety of fruits to add to your product line.

 How does my operation change with a belt press?

 “This system allows for a lot of efficiencies, the mash is totally dry when it comes out.
-We are super pleased with the yield that we get out of it.
+The yield that we get out of it is amazing.
 It has really been a game-changer for us.
-It’s allowed us to grow out production and use more of our crop for our cider without totally exhausting ourselves and our staff.
-It has allowed us to double our production while decreasing the amount of work by a significant amount during the pressing season.”
+It has allowed us to grow out production and use more of our crop for our cider without totally exhausting ourselves and our staff.
+We doubled our production while decreasing the amount of work by a significant amount during the pressing season.”